qsymmachus/dnd/2021-05 Castle Yorba Heist/2021-05 Castle Yorba Heist.md

 ### Yorba Hideout Entrance

 Leads to the Yorba hideout at street level.
+A shimmering magic barrier is blocking passage down this tunnel.
+Players may only pass through the barrier if they are wearing the amulet worn by Yorban guards.

 ### Castle Yorba Entrance